evilmarty/enode/README.md

 Home Assistant integration for [Enode](https://enode.com), a service that provides integrations with 80+ OEMS and 1000+ energy devices.

+Note: Device support is limited to vehicles only.
+Please request support for other devices if interested.

 ## Installation

 There are two ways this integration can be installed into [Home Assistant](https://www.home-assistant.io).